HONORING ALL WHO SERVED: VETERANS DAY, NOVEMBER 11, 2012

 COMMENTS:

-Hello Mr. Ricks,
+Hello Mr. Ricks,back to top

 You have probably heard that my father, Thomas “Tank” Meehan passed away.
 So many people sent Maria wonderful e-mails about my father, very kind, very moving and I think they gave her strength during this terrible, terrible, terrible time.
 She's going to copy them all and make a booklet for me.
 Please thank everyone for their thoughts and kind words.